nuxion/labfunctions/ROADMAP.md

 - [ ] Log execution streaming
 - [ ] Jupyter on demand instance
-- [ ] Custom Errors
+- [-] Custom Errors
 - [ ] Example project using nb-workflows
 - [ ] Timeouts default for server, tasks and clients
 - [ ] Split NBClient into UserClient and AgentClient
 - [ ] CI/CD: constraint merges to main branch
 - [ ] Optional [Any] Dockerfile RUN command definition from settings.
 - [ ] Tracks dockerfiles versions.
+- [x] Types: NBTask as pydantic model.
-- [ ] Types: NBTask and ScheduleData as pydantic models.
+- [x] Types: ScheduleData as pydantic model.
 - [ ] Projects: File spec change where each Workflow Name will be a dict (like serivces in docker-compose.yml)
+- [ ] Clients refactoring: One client for command line (with filesystem side effects), Another one as agent.

 **Details**